 I hope this blog post helped you create your one day in Geneva itinerary.

 If you’re planning on spending a bit more time in the area and would like to see another place nearby – I strongly recommend visiting Montreux.
+If you’re looking for more off the beaten path places in Switzerland, you should consider Lugano, Ascona and Vevey.

 Read my guide on the best things to do in Montreux here.